-Masters

-University Requirements Maximum Course Credit Load per Semester 16 (1⁄4-time appointment), 12 (1⁄2-appointment), or 8 (3⁄4-time appointment) credits per semester.
+Masters University Requirements Maximum Course Credit Load per Semester 16 (1/4-time appointment), 12 (1/2-appointment), or 8 (3/4-time appointment) credits per semester.
 A student load above these credits (not counting GLG 899/999) requires Dean approval.

-Full Time Enrollment 9 credits/semester

-Half Time Enrollment 5-6 credits/semester

-Minimum Registration All students using University and/or faculty services must register for a minimum of one credit/semester.

-Minimum Credits Required for Graduation: Time Limit 30 credits: ≥ 16 at 800 level, including thesis research credits.
-4-7 thesis credits 6 years from the beginning of the first semester in which credit was earned toward the degree.
+Full Time Enrollment 9 credits/semester Half Time Enrollment 5-6 credits/semester All students using University and/or faculty services must register for a minimum of one credit/semester.
+Minimum Credits Required for Graduation: 30 credits: • ≥ 16 at 800 level, including thesis research credits. • 4-7 thesis credits Time Limit 6 years from the beginning of the first semester in which credit was earned toward the degree.
 College Requirements Minimum Academic Standard a.) ≥3.0 GPA in required courses stated in the Guidance Committee Report. b.)
-No grades &lt;3.0 in &gt;3 program courses of ≥3 credits each. c) No deferred credits in &gt;3 program courses of ≥3 credits each at any given time. d) No combination of b&amp;c in &gt;4 courses.
-Transfer Credit Limitation (if grade >3.0): ≤9 credits Residence Minimums: 6 credits in residence Departmental Requirements Research Credit Limitations ≤1 thesis research credit (GLG 899)/semester; 4-7 total Thesis (research) credits (GLG 899) Research Methods All students are expected to attend the EES speaker program; Enroll 1 time in GLG 898 (1 credit) and GLG 901 (1 credit).
+No grades <3.0 in >3 program courses of ≥3 credits each. c) No deferred credits in >3 program courses of ≥3 credits each at any given time. d) No combination of b&c in >4 courses.
+Transfer Credit Limitation (if grade >3.0): ≤ 9 credits Residence Minimums: 6 credits in residence Departmental Requirements Research Credit Limitations ≤1 thesis research credit (GLG 899)/semester; 4-7 total Thesis (research) credits (GLG 899) Research Methods All students are expected to attend the EES speaker program; Enroll 1 time in GLG 898 (1 credit) and GLG 901 (1 credit).
 Course credits Program course credits: 23-26 at 800 level Thesis See section 4.3